From Lemons Come Weave-Alongs: How We Began

 How Is the School Progressing?

-With 150 Patrons, I know I’ll have the support I need to make the school a reality.
+With 180 patrons, I know I’ll have the support I need to make the school a reality.
 As with all new ventures they always take more time and resources than you anticipate.
 The more Patrons the better foundation we can build.
 (Already a patron, thank you!)
 You don’t have to be a patron forever and you can adjust your level at any time.
 This funding will keep me in my seat and focused on the work.
 Your support means the world to me.

 My goal with the school is to create a series of foundational online classes for rigid-heddle weavers.
 (Don’t know what a rigid-heddle loom is?
 Check out this FAQ.)
-The classes will cover topics such as my first rigid-heddle weaving project; warping and weaving for stripes, checks, and color-and-weave; the three faces of weave—warp faced, weft-faced, and balanced; using a pick-up stick; project planning, yarn selection and substitution; and warp and weft-faced weaves.
+The classes will cover topics such as my first rigid-heddle weaving project; warping and weaving for stripes, checks, and color-and-weave; the three faces of weave—warp faced, weft-faced, and balanced; using a pick-up stick; and designing your own projects.
 I have an amazing intern who is joining me this summer.
 Emily has taken weaving classes from me for the past three semesters at New Mexico Tech and she is sharp as a tack and she has a technical communications minor.
 With her help, we hope to get the a good chunk of the filming done to make the school launch able to launch in the fall.

-Keep in mind, that all of this is just me and my camera and a little bit of help—no fancy film studio.
+Keep in mind, that all of this is just me, my cameras, my faithful dog Buster, and a little bit of extra help—no fancy film studio.
 If you like my YouTube videos, then you will have an idea what to expect from the instruction.
-Each class will be taught in a series of lessons, and there will be PDFs with written material, video support, and chat.
-The classes are self-contained so you shouldn’t have to buy any other material except yarn and equipment.
+Each class will be taught in a series of lessons, and there will be written material, video support, and chat.

 My vision is that the classes will be released one-at-a-time and will be there for you at any time after that.
 You can buy them singly or in a bundle.
 There is a steep learning curve for me and we are building this thing together.
 I thank you in advance for your patience and good humor.
 It won’t be perfect, but it will be fun!

 Becoming a Patreon is the best way to keep current on the happenings.
-I’ll keep posting updates in the Facebook and Ravelry Groups.
 You may also want to hop on the Yarnworker mailing list.
 I send out a robust monthly newsletter with Yarnworker happenings and weaving news of interest.
 I’ll periodically update this page as things are happening.

 I am so grateful for everyone who has joined me on this journey.
 Whether you have been with me since the very beginning or are just joining in, you are most welcome.
 I thank you for your support, your patience, your enthusiasm, and most of all, your willingness to learn together.